aallyn/GMRI_Rocker/README.md

 `make down`

 # Working with Digital Ocean
 I recently (Aug 2021) came across [Danny Foster's blog post](https://www.dfoster.science/post/r-on-digital-ocean/) about using R/Docker and Digital Ocean.
 It has some additional capacity that I thought would be useful, particularly using Dropbox and mounted Volumes for large file management.
 In his workflow, Danny actually does the Digital Ocean stuff first and then the Docker stuff.
-I'm not sure if one way is better than the other?
+I'm not sure if one way is better than the other.
 In any event, here is what I did to get started with Digital Ocean, which largely follows Danny's recommendations.

 1. The first thing I did was set up an account at [Digital Ocean](https://www.digitalocean.com/).
 When I did that, I had a bunch of resources that weren't available to me.
 To get access, I had to submit a ticket to request access to all of the droplet size options.